blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

   or
     `this.router.navigate(['../', this.id, 'edit'], {relativeTo: this.route});` we go back a level, grab the id & add edit on to the end

+## One Note about Route Observables
+- when using your own observables you will need to "clean up" your functions

 # Handling Forms in Angular Apps